aptituz/puppet-postfix/README.md

 The default template is simply maping the key/value pairs to corresponding key = value pairs in the main configuration file.

+If you do not specify an options hash, the module defaults to an options hash which will setup the system for local mail delivery.

 ##Usage

 ### Classes and defined types